popolo-project/popolo-spec/appendices/examples.md

 <h2 id="party-vote">3.1.
 A vote by a political party</h2>

-In the [House of Representatives of New Zealand](http://www.parliament.nz/en-nz/features/00NZPHomeNews20121019a1/conscience-votes), the parties regularly cast the votes, not the members.
+**Scenario:** In the [House of Representatives of New Zealand](http://www.parliament.nz/en-nz/features/00NZPHomeNews20121019a1/conscience-votes), the parties regularly cast the votes, not the members.

 As such, the `voter` property must override the `@type`:

 ```json
 {